Frequently Asked Questions

 Academic integrity is a commitment to learning in the academic culture and community of Dalhousie University.
-It is important to remember the 5 basic academic values that Dalhousie upholds: honesty, trust, fairness and responsibility (Centre for Academic Integrity explores these values and provides educational resources).
+It is important to remember the 5 basic academic values that Dalhousie upholds: honesty, trust, fairness, respect and responsibility (Centre for Academic Integrity explores these values and provides educational resources).
 When we abide by these values, all of us can truly grow and learn.
 And ultimately, isn't that what a university is all about?

 It is only by going through the sometimes sweat-inducing process—reviewing the work and ideas of others and developing your own—that you can truly expand your knowledge.